My Art Memory Project: Image for About Us

 Co-lead Researcher, Dance

 Hii Ing Fung is a freelance dancer, choreographer, dance educator and occasionally a production committee or backstage member.
 She is a Sarawakian who is now based in KL-Selangor and active in diverse dance events across borders.
-She was the recipient of Best New Talent (Female) at Short+Sweet Dance Malaysia (2009), founder of Dance Body Project (2012), and graduate from University of Malaya’s Master of Performing Arts (Dance) programme (2014).
+She was the recipient of Best New Talent (Female) at Short+Sweet Dance Malaysia (2009), founder of Dance Body Project (2012), and graduated from University of Malaya’s Master of Performing Arts (Dance) programme (2014).
 She is dedicated to projects relating to dance education, research, and documentation.

 Ann Lee

-ANN LEE Born in Tawau, Malaysia, Ann Lee is a playwright, and a researcher of political humour in theatre, television and social media, including contemporary indigenous satire.
+Born in Tawau, Malaysia, Ann Lee is a playwright, and a researcher of political humour in theatre, television and social media, including contemporary indigenous satire.
 She earned her PhD in Southeast Asian studies at the National University of Singapore.
 Ann is a past Fellow of the Asia Leadership Fellow Program (Japan Foundation and International House of Japan).
 She is currently working on two independent research projects; the first concerns ‘freedom of expression’ and faith-based texts; the second as supervising researcher for the Censorship section of online Malaysian arts archive www.myartmemoryproject.com.
 Her latest play is available in Southeast Asian plays (Aurora Metro, 2016)

 Jerome Kugan